celery/celery/docs/userguide/tasks.rst

     The default prefork pool scheduler is not friendly to long-running tasks, so if you have tasks that run for minutes/hours make sure you enable the :option:`-Ofair <celery worker -O>` command-line argument to the :program:`celery worker`.
-See :ref:`prefork-pool-prefetch` for more information, and for the best performance route long-running and short-running tasks to dedicated workers (:ref:`routing-automatic`).
+See :ref:`optimizing-prefetch-limit` for more information, and for the best performance route long-running and short-running tasks to dedicated workers (:ref:`routing-automatic`).